 Docking or cropping refers to chopping off a dog’s tail partially or completely.
-A few centuries ago, English Bulldog tail docking was done to improve their fighting ability and protect them from injuries.
+A few centuries ago, English Bulldog tail docking was done to protect them from injuries.

 However, today breeders could produce Bulldogs with naturally short tails through selective breeding, and docking English Bulldog tails was no longer necessary.
 These days, tail docking is mainly done for medical reasons.

 Back in the day, dog owners thought tail docking prevented rabies.
 They also docked tails to strengthen dogs’ backs and to prevent injuries.
 Hunting dogs also had their tails cropped to avoid catching infections while running through vegetation.